Sujeev-Uthayakumar/sofe3650-final-project/Iteration 1/Iteration1.md

 | Within the Three-Tier Deployment, there will be a module implemented using Handlebars for users     | A component is added to the reference architecture to help GUI.
 This will facilitate QA-1 and QA-4 as well as will help with UC-6.                                                               |
 | In the data layer, there is a module in the Web Application using Heroku as the main data source    | A component from the reference architecture is updated to allow access to Heroku, a hosting application.
 Facilitates all quality attributes, as well as constraints.                             |

-## Step 6: Sketch Views and Record Design Decisions
+## Step 6: Sketch Views and Record Design Decisions:
 | Element              | Responsibility                                                                                                                                                                                         |
 |----------------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | Presentation Layer   | This layer contains modules that control user interaction and use case-control.                                                                                                                        |